kartik-kumarr/PDFtextsummarizer/README.md

 # PDF text summarizer
-A fully functional app to summarize PDFs and compare the output from two LLMs LLamba2 and Microsofts's Phi.
+A fully functional app to summarize PDFs and compare the output from two LLMs LLamba2 and Microsofts's Phi2.
 ---
 ## Requirements